keif/keif.github.io/src/data/blog/2025-10-18-modernizing-pointwithme.md

 **Original Project:** [github.com/philpalmieri/pointwith.me](https://github.com/philpalmieri/pointwith.me) (Phil Palmieri) **Updated Project:** [github.com/keif/pointwith.me](https://github.com/keif/pointwith.me) (My updates)

-This project demonstrates two important lessons:
+Two lessons:

-1. **Open source works**: When maintainers move on, the code doesn't have to die.
-Forks keep useful tools alive.
+1. **Open source works** — When maintainers move on, code doesn't die.
+Forks keep tools alive.
-2. **Modernization beats rewrites**: Strategic migrations of build tools, UI frameworks, and dependencies yield dramatic improvements without throwing away battle-tested code.
+2. **Modernization beats rewrites** — Strategic migrations yield dramatic improvements without throwing away battle-tested code.

-If you have a legacy React project running on Create React App, Semantic UI, or moment.js, this modernization path is worth considering.
-The ecosystem has evolved significantly, and the gains are substantial.
+If you've got a legacy React project on Create React App, Semantic UI, or moment.js, this path is worth considering.
+The ecosystem has evolved, and the gains are real.

-And if you find an abandoned open source project you love, don't be afraid to fork it and make it yours.
+If you find an abandoned open source project you love, fork it.
+Make it yours.
 That's what open source is for.

 The best time to modernize was when these tools came out.
 The second best time is now.